bguernouti/scss_resume/README.md

-# A4 resume template using scss language
+# Resume template A4 size using scss language